 If someone is suffering abuse or domestic violence at the hands of a family member, one of the first things that should be done is getting a restraining order.
 The restraining order is called an Order of Protection in family law cases.

 Parental alienation happens when a divorced parent attempts to turn a child against the other parent.
 This can be done by constantly making derogatory remarks or telling lies about the other parent.
 This can be a very damaging practice and can leave a child scarred for life.
 Contact Cantor Law Group to explore what your legal rights are and what you can do to resolve parental alienation.

 Often, when a parent has built a new family with another partner, the new spouse may seek to adopt the parent’s children from the earlier marriage.
 This can only happen if the other biological parent voluntarily, or by court order, is relieved of parental rights.

 Why hire a Divorce Attorney?

 If divorce is a serious option for you, it is definitely a good idea to consult an attorney experienced in the particulars of divorce proceedings.
 Working through a divorce can be difficult, and there is no guarantee that you will reach a positive resolution, but if you hire a skilled attorney, you are far more likely to be successful than if you attempt to go in blindly and hope for the best.
 Cantor Law Group is listed on the Bar Register of Pre-Eminent Lawyers® and as a member of Arizona’s Finest Lawyers®.
-Contact a Phoenix divorce lawyer as soon as possible to advise you on the correct way to proceed with your divorce.
+Contact a divorce lawyer from our office as soon as possible to advise you on the correct way to proceed with your divorce.
 Our skilled representatives have over 70 years of combined experience.